- Date:

 - 2 Jan 2024

-New rates and costs schedules for tip trucks were published on 26 October 2023.
+New rates and costs schedules for tip trucks will be published here on 28 November 2024.

-The rates and costs schedules were updated to account for variations in fuel, labour, and other input costs for owner drivers, in accordance with the Owner Drivers and Forestry Contractors Act 2005.
+The rates and costs schedules have been updated to account for variations in fuel, labour, and other input costs for owner drivers, in accordance with the Owner Drivers and Forestry Contractors Act 2005.

-Download a stakeholder update with more information on the application of these rates under the Tip Truck Owner Driver Policy:
+A stakeholder update with more information on the application of these rates under the Tip Truck Owner Driver Policy is available here.

 Understanding business costs